Build a URL Shortener with Nitro on Cloudflare Pages

 })

-In this configuration, we define the data namespace, same as in development, to use the cloudflare-kv-binding driver and the url-shortener binding under the key $production.
-This means that this configuration will only be used in the production environment to access to the Cloudflare KV.
+In this configuration, we define the data namespace, as in development, to use the cloudflare-kv-binding driver and the url-shortener binding, specified under the key $production.
+This indicates that the configuration applies solely to the production environment for accessing the Cloudflare KV.

 Environment-specific configuration

-Finally, we need to create a route to handle the shortened URLs and redirect the user to the original URL.
-This route is named [id].get.ts and is located in the server/routes folder.
+Finally, we need to establish a route to handle shortened URLs and redirect users to the primary URL.
+This route is named [id].get.ts and is situated in the server/routes directory.

 ts